Chefchaouen

-It was founded as a military outpost shortly before the Spanish Reconquista of Granada, and its population grew quickly with Muslim and Jewish immigrants fleeing from Spain.
-The economy is based on a traditional agro-pastoral system with olive and fig plantations; numerous water mills for grinding grain and olives; a handicrafts sector focusing on leather, iron, textiles, and carpentry; and summer-dominated tourism.
+It was founded in 1471 by the Moulay Ali Ben Rachid, a distant descendant of the Islamic Prophet Muhammad.
+The original settlement consisted of just a small fortress, now referred to as Chefchaouen’s Kasbah.
+The fortress was erected to help defend the area from potential attacks by Portuguese invaders; at the time, Portugal was launching attacks against northern cities and towns in Morocco.

 Etymology

-The name "Chefchaouen" is of Tarifit or Tamazigh origin, derived from the word isakon or echaouen which means 'the horns', and the word chef which means 'look at'.
-Chefchaouen thus means 'look at the horns', reflecting the two mountain peaks overlooking the area.
+The name "Chefchaouen" is of Arabic and Berber origin coming from "Chef” (شاف), a derivation of the Arabic word “to look”, and the Berber term “Echaouen", meaning “antlers” or “horns” and is a term used to indicate the peak of mountains.
+Chefchaouen thus means 'look at the horns', referring to the two mountain peaks overlooking the area.
 Nowadays, Chefchaouen is known as "the Blue Pearl" of Morocco, known for its traditional houses painted in blue and white.

-The city is also called "Chaouen" by the inhabitants of the northern region.

 History

-The city was founded in 1471 as a small kasbah by Ali ibn Rashid al-Alami, a descendant of Abd al-Salam ibn Mashish al-Alami and Idris I. Al-Alami built the kasbah to defend against Portuguese invasions of northern Morocco.
-Along with the Ghomaras of the region, many Moriscos and Spanish and Portuguese Jews settled here during and after the Reconquista of Spain.
+The city was founded in 1471 (876 AH) as a small Kasbah by Ali ibn Rashid al-Alami, a descendant of Abd al-Salam ibn Mashish al-Alami and Idris I. Al-Alami built the Kasbah to defend against Portuguese invasions of northern Morocco.
+Along with the Ghomaras of the region, many Andalusi Muslims, Moriscos and Spanish and Portuguese Jews settled here during and after the Reconquista, when Spanish Christians conquered what remained of al-Andalus, the Muslim-controlled parts of the Iberian Peninsula.

 Ali Ben Rashid was born in Gherzoim, a nearby village, c.
 1440 (844 AH).
-He went to Emirate of Granada in 1460 and achieved outstanding services in battle against the Crusaders.
+He went to Emirate of Granada in 1460 and distinguished himself in battle against Christian forces.
 He settled in Chefchaouen c.
-1465 and, due to his experience as a warrior, was chosen as successor to his cousin ibn Abi Jum'ah and leader of the Mujahideen in the northwest of Morocco.
-He fought alongside the Amir of Tétouan, Ali al-Mandri, who married his daughter, the Mujahida Aisha al-Hurra.
-The latter, known by her title, Sayyida al-Hurra, reigned Chefchaouen through a rapid period of growth and development.
+1465 and, due to his experience as a warrior, was chosen as successor to his cousin ibn Abi Jum'ah and leader of the mujahideen in the northwest of Morocco.
+He fought alongside the emir of Tétouan, Ali al-Mandri, who married his daughter, the Mujahida Aisha al-Hurra.
+The latter, known by her title, Sayyida al-Hurra, ruled Chefchaouen through a rapid period of growth and development.

-Chefchaouen was home to Andalusian families between 1492 and 1609, when the last Moriscos were expelled from Andalusia by King Felipe III.
-These Andalusian families built their own residential quarters surrounded by walls, in the Andalusian architectural style, very similar to the Arab quarters of Granada.

-Pressures of the Reconquista and the fall of Granada led many of its people to immigrate to Morocco, which continued for more than three centuries.
-Some of them chose the large cities of Fes, Marrakesh, Tlemcen, Tunis, and Kairouan, while others settled in the jihadist fortress of Chefchaouen, which was in a fierce war against Portuguese armies.
-They established their quarters on the rugged slopes of the Chefchaouen Mountains.
-In a few decades, the fortress of Chefchaouen turned into a prosperous new city, in which the Andalusi-Granadan culture merged with the culture of Ghomara.
-The urban expansion included military fortifications such as walls and about ten gates and the construction of several mosques including the Grand Mosque.
-The Andalusian community that settled in the city also included several well-known poets and philosophers.
+Pressures of the Reconquista and the fall of Granada in 1492 led many of its people to immigrate to Morocco over several centuries.
+The last Moriscos (descendants of Muslims) were expelled from Spain by Philip III in 1609.
+Some of these refugees chose to settle in the large cities of Fes, Marrakesh, Tlemcen, Tunis, and Kairouan, while others settled in the jihadist fortress of Chefchaouen, which was in a fierce war against Portuguese armies.
+They established their quarters on the rugged slopes of the mountains and built their own residential quarters in the Andalusi architectural style, very similar to the traditional quarters of Granada.
+In a few decades, the fortress of Chefchaouen turned into a prosperous new city, in which the Andalusi-Granadan culture merged with the culture of the Ghomaras.
+The urban expansion included military fortifications such as walls with about ten gates and the construction of several mosques including the Great Mosque.
+The Andalusi community that settled in the city also included several well-known poets and philosophers.